Spring storm knocks out power to tens of thousands across Quebec, Ontario

 MONTREAL — A spring storm that hit Quebec and Ontario Thursday knocked out power to tens of thousands of customers, closed schools and blanketed Montreal with heavy, wet snow.

-In Quebec, more than 78,000 homes and businesses were without electricity as of 9 p.m.
+As of 11 p.m., a little more than 60,000 homes and businesses in Quebec were without electricity.
 The province's power utility said the affected area ranged from Gatineau in the west to Montreal's suburbs, with strong gusts and broken tree branches bringing down power lines.

 "Outages are caused by vegetation that is weakened by heavy snow and gusty winds," Hydro-Québec said on social media, adding that about 1,200 workers were in the field to repair infrastructure.

-The Laurentians region north of Montreal had the most outages, with about 28,000 customers in the dark.
+The Laurentians region north of Montreal had the most outages, with more than 23,000 customers in the dark.

-Hydro-Québec couldn't say when power would be restored to locations with the most extensive damage, but it said it was confident the majority of customers would have power back by the end of Thursday.
+Hydro-Québec said that with the exception of a few more complex cases, service should be restored for virtually all customers by Friday evening.
+It said about 297,000 customers were affected by an outage at the height of the event.

 The conditions led several school boards in Montreal and surrounding areas to declare a snow day.
 Elsewhere in southern Quebec, some individual schools had to close because they had no electricity.